wbcmedia/wbcmedia.github.io/2026/draft.md

 (FOC)

-- Gideon has a large "mobile phone" in one hand and a sheet of paper (a fake will he's just made) in the other
+- Gideon has a large mobile phone"in one hand and a sheet of paper (a fake will he's just made) in the other

 **_Gideon_** : The old fool has left everything to his useless old staff.
 I know.
 I know.
 Don't worry, you'll get your money, I just need a bit more time...
-Yeah, yeah, it'll all work out, don't worry
+There's no need to threaten me George, it'll all work out, I promise

 - Gideon finishes his call
 - Barclay and Barclay arrive